w3c/wai-curricula/content/content-author/multimedia.md

 Courses based on this module should:

-[TBD]
+* demonstrate how people with disabilities rely on alternatives to multimedia content, including description of visual information (also known as audio description, video description, or described video), captions, (also known as subtitles), transcripts, and sign languages, to understand information contained in audio and video content
+* explain accessibility requirements for planning and including alternatives to audio and video content

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on alternatives to multimedia content (including description of visual information, captions, transcripts, and sign language) to understand information contained in audio and video content
+* explain how people with disabilities rely on alternatives to multimedia content, including description of visual information, captions, transcripts, and sign languages, to understand information contained in audio and video content
 * plan for the creation of accessible multimedia content from the start of the project, including for:
   * clear and easy to understand speech
   * minimized background audio and overall distractions where possible